Posted on July 28, 2015 in Alcohol and Drug Treatment

 Addiction Treatment for LGBT Population Falls Far Short of Demand

 LGBT-specific treatment for substance abuse may be the most effective treatment option for members of this community, but the availability of such services continues to lag behind demand.
 At the same time, research suggests that LGBT people who access general services for substance abuse or mental health issues often face some sort of mistreatment during the process.
-With increasing data about the high risk of substance abuse and mental health issues faced by this community, improving treatment availability and quality is crucial.
+With increasing data about the high risk of substance abuse and mental health issues faced by this community, improving substance abuse treatment availability and quality is crucial.

 Agencies Falsely Claim to Provide LGBT-Specific Services